Fond Memories

 Me: Because she has self-esteem issues and she needs to put other people down to make herself feel better.
 In her eyes and my Cousin’s eyes, I’m a bad mom because I let my son watch men kissing.
 I’m a bad mom because I would “allow” my son to be gay.

-My mom: Why would they think Evan is gay?
+My mom: Why would they think Tornado E is gay?

 Me: Because he’s not “macho” like their boys.
 He doesn’t watch professional wrestling.
 Not that I would let him.
 He’s not big on sports.
 He cares about what he likes to wear.